 Echuya is a montane rainforest in south-western Uganda, adjoining the border with Rwanda.
-Covering 3,400 ha, the forest includes a high altitude swamp called Muchuya.
-The forest cover is approximately 80% mature Macaranga kilimandscharia and Hagenia abyssinica and 20% mountain bamboo Yushania alpina.
+Covering 34 square kilometres, the forest includes a high-altitude swamp called Muchuya.
+The forest cover is approximately 80 per cent mature macaranga kilimandscharica and hagenia abyssinica and 20 per cent mountain bamboo yushania alpina.

 Echuya is situated in one of the most densely populated and poorest agricultural regions of Uganda.
-Its long-term conservation will depend on the support of the surrounding population, since pressure on forest resources - for firewood, poles, bamboo etc. is intense.
+Its long-term conservation depends on the support of the surrounding population.
 Prior to RSPB/NU's involvement, access to forest resources was legally restricted, but in practice unenforced.
-Local communities (Bachiga and Bafumbira farmers and the marginalised Batwa pygmies) lacked the capacity to negotiate Collaborative Forest Management agreements that would permit them to access resources legally and to conserve them.
-The result was destructive, illegal harvesting and conflict with staff of the National Forestry Authority.
+Local communities (Bachiga and Bafumbira farmers and the marginalised Batwa pygmies) lacked the capacity to negotiate Collaborative Forest Management agreements which would permit them to access resources legally and to conserve them.
+The result was destructive, illegal harvesting and conflict with National Forestry Authority.

 The forest has 152 species of recorded birds, including 18 Albertine Rift endemics (handsome francolin, Ruwenzori turaco, Ruwenzori nightjar, kivu ground-thrush, red-throated alethe, Archer's robin-chat, collared apalis, black-faced apalis, Grauer's swamp-warbler, red-faced woodland warbler, yellow-eyed black flycatcher, Ruwenzori batis, stripe-breasted tit, blue-headed sunbird, regal sunbird, purple-breasted sunbird, dusky crimson-wing, strange weaver).